Position-Aware Self-Attention based Neural Sequence Labeling: Introduction

 Discrete context dependency plays a significant role in sequence labeling tasks.
 Generally, for a given word, its label not only depends on its own semantic information and neighbor contexts, but may also rely on the separate word information within the same sequences, which would significantly affect the accuracy of labeling.
 Without loss of generality, we take the part-of-speech (POS) tagging task as example, as shown in Figure~\ref{fig:motivation}, the part-of-speech tag of word ``Industries" in \emph{Sentence-1} primarily depends on word ``it", and thus should label with NNP, which refers to \emph{singular proper noun}.
 However, if such discrete context dependency is not well modeled, ``Industries" may tend to be labeled with \emph{plural proper noun} (NNPS) mistakenly, since a word ending with ``-s'' and more so ``-es'' is more likely labeled with NNPS.
 Similar to \emph{Sentence-2}, assigning the part-of-speech tag \emph{list item marker} (LS) to word ``B" should take account of word ``A" and ``C", where these three constitute a list.
 Therefore, it is essential to selectively choose the contexts that have strong impacts on the tag of the given word.

-Many works~\cite{Tan2018Deep,Cheng2016Long,Vaswani2017Attention,lin2017structured} demonstrate that self-attention is capable of effectively improving the performance of several NLP tasks such as NER, POS tagging and semantic role labeling, which is actually an attention mechanism of computing a categorical distribution of the input sequence via capturing dependencies over tokens.
-This inspires us to introduce \emph{self-attention} to explicitly model \emph{position}-aware contexts of a given sequence, which has been proven the effectiveness by encoding \emph{absolute} positions of the input sequence with attentions for sequence labeling~\cite{Vaswani2017Attention}.
-Sequentially, Shaw \etal~\cite{Shaw2018Self} present an alternative approach to take the account of the \emph{relative} distance between sequence elements for representation.
-Nevertheless, these approaches have similar problem, that is, they only consider the absolute or relative position information independent of the sequence tokens while neglecting the interaction with the input representations.
+Many works demonstrate that self-attention is capable of effectively improving the performance of several NLP tasks such as machine translation, reading comprehension and semantic role labeling.
+This inspires us to introduce \emph{self-attention} to explicitly model \emph{position}-aware contexts of a given sequence.

+Although encoding \emph{absolute} positions of the input sequence with attentions~\cite{Vaswani2017Attention} has been proven the effectiveness, compared with injecting \emph{absolute} position embedding into the initial representations, it is more intuitive to incorporate the positional information in a \emph{relative} manner.
+Recently, Shaw \etal~\cite{Shaw2018Self} present an alternative approach to take the account of the \emph{relative} distance between sequence elements for representation.
+Nevertheless, their approaches only consider the relative position information independent of the sequence tokens while neglecting the interaction with the input representations.
 Hence, how to effectively exploit the position information with attentions for better modeling the context dependency is still an open problem.